simongravelle/nmrformd/README.md

-Dipolar Nuclear Magnetic Resonance for Molecular Dynamics (NMRforMD or formerly NMRforMD) simulations is a Python toolkit designed for the computation of dipolar NMR relaxation times (the so called $T_1$ and `T_2`) from molecular dynamics simulations.
+Dipolar Nuclear Magnetic Resonance for Molecular Dynamics (NMRforMD or formerly NMRforMD) simulations is a Python toolkit designed for the computation of dipolar NMR relaxation times (the so called $T_1$ and $T_2$) from molecular dynamics simulations.
-Used in combination with [MDAnalysis](https://www.mdanalysis.org/), it allows for the analysis of trajectory files from any MDAnalysis-compatible simulation package, including [LAMMPS](https://www.lammps.org/) and [GROMACS](https://www.gromacs.org/).
+Used in combination with [MDAnalysis](https://www.mdanalysis.org/), NMRforMD allows for the analysis of trajectory files from any MDAnalysis-compatible simulation package, including [LAMMPS](https://www.lammps.org/) and [GROMACS](https://www.gromacs.org/).

+## Documentation

-Details about installation, use, and some of the common pitfalls of NMR calculations are given in the [documentation](https://nmrformd.readthedocs.io/en/latest/).
+Details about installation and use of NMRforMD are given in the [documentation](https://nmrformd.readthedocs.io/en/latest/).
-The documentation also contains a description of the theory behind dipolar H-NMR calculations.
+The documentation also contains a description of the theory behind dipolar dipolar NMR calculations, as well as a explanation of some common pitfalls of NMR calculations.

 ## Warning

-The code has mostly been tested with GROMACS and LAMMPS trajectory files, but should work with all other MDAnalysis-compatible simulation packages.
 The code has mostly been tested in the case of 1H-NMR (i.e. spin 1/2).
-NMRforMD only works for dipolar interaction, not quadrupolar interaction.
+It is also important to keep in mind that NMRforMD only works for dipolar interaction, not quadrupolar interaction.

 ## Known issues